Skip to main content

 The essence of elearning is to bring about a change in behavior or enhance skill sets.
 Including practical activities and scenarios that reflect real-life challenges ensures that the learning is not only engaging but also directly applicable to the learner’s work or life context.
 Authentic, hands-on experiences are crucial for bridging the gap between knowledge and action.

-This is one example of many from our Showcase, that introduces a scenario to give learners practice at answering a customers’ questions in some product training.
-Take a look!
+This is one example of many from our Showcase that introduces a scenario to give learners practice at answering a customer’s questions in some product training.
+Take a look.

 Try this practical activity example

-5. Create interactivity – Not just clicks
+5. Create interactivity – not just clicks

 True interactivity engages the mind, not just the fingers.
 Effective elearning invites learners to think, reflect, and make decisions based on the content presented.
 This can be achieved through reflective questions, scenarios that require decision-making, and activities that stimulate critical thinking and problem-solving.